 issued is responsible for all use made of the card until it is reported lost or stolen.
 A library card

 remains the property of WNPLD.

 Section 3.01 Acceptable Proof of Identity and Residency

-A picture ID and recent proof of residency in the District will be required for library card
+A picture ID and recent proof of residency in the District are required for library card applicants.
+If

-applicants.
-If the picture ID used does not verify the patron’s recent (within 90 days) Library
+the picture ID used does not verify the patron’s recent (within ninety (90) days) Library District

-District residence, a second document verifying current residency must be provided.
-Acceptable
+residence, a second document verifying current residency must be provided.
+Digital versions are

 Section 3.02 Residency of Children